The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Introduction

 \section{Introduction}

-Direct observations of substellar companions have proven powerful tools for studying the population of young and self-luminous exoplanets and brown dwarfs \citep[e.g.,][]{bowler2016,currie2023b}.
-Direct detection techniques provide access to companions at wide separations from the star that are difficult to observe through transits or radial velocities.
-This makes direct observations ideally suited to study the population of gas giant planets and brown dwarfs at distances from tens to hundreds of au from the host star and to unravel their formation and early evolution history.
+Direct observations of substellar companions have proven powerful at studying the population of young and self-luminous exoplanets and brown dwarfs \citep[e.g.,][]{bowler2016,currie2023b}.
+Direct detection techniques provide access to companions at wide separations from the star which are difficult to observe through transits or radial velocities.
+This makes direct observations ideally suited to study the population of gas giant planets and brown dwarfs at tens to hundreds of au from the host star and to unravel their formation and early evolution history.
 Spectroscopic observations at low to high spectral resolution provide insight into the chemical composition and atmospheric dynamics of these companions.
-This constrains elemental and isotopic abundance ratios \citep[e.g.,][]{hoch2023,zhang2021}, which are thought to be linked to the companions' formation environments and mechanisms \citep[e.g.,][]{oeberg2011,eistrup2018,molliere2022}.
-Ultimately, direct detection techniques are poised to unravel the origin and dynamical evolution of gas giant planets and to help constrain different planet formation scenarios, such as core accretion \citep{pollack1996}, disk instability \citep{boss1997}, and cloud fragmentation \citep{bate2012}.
+This enables constraining elemental and isotopic abundance ratios \citep[e.g.,][]{hoch2023,zhang2021} which are thought to be linked to the companions' formation environments and mechanisms \citep[e.g.,][]{oeberg2011,eistrup2018,molliere2022}.
+Ultimately, direct detection techniques are poised to unravel the origin and dynamical evolution of gas giant planets and to help constrain different planet formation scenarios such as core accretion \citep{pollack1996}, disk instability \citep{boss1997}, and cloud fragmentation \citep{bate2012}.